islamtarek5/drivers/README.md

 # drivers
-This repo contains driver layers of different microcontrollers
+This repo contains driver layer of different microcontrollers